 - Help learners manage their development plans with “next step” recommendations.

-That’s just the beginning of what AI driven virtual assistants can do to improve your learner experience and the flow of information.
+That’s just the beginning of what artificial intelligence personal assistant can do to improve your learner experience and the flow of information.
 It’s only going to get better.